lawofthedmz/License-Checker/README.md

 ## How it works

-The script reads a list of email addresses from a text file named `data.txt`.
+The script reads a list of email addresses from a text file named `emails.txt`.
 Each email address should be on a separate line.

 For each email address, the script retrieves the user's licenses from Azure AD.
 It then checks each license to see if its `SkuPartNumber` or any of its `ServicePlanName`s contain "SPE_F1" or "EMS".